-Broadcast video used to be the exclusive domain of the television networks.
-Then, cable got in on the action.
+As you likely know, broadcast video used to be the exclusive domain of the television networks.
+Then cable got in on the action.
 Still, the field was small.
-For everyday people and small/medium businesses, the only way to broadcast was to use low-quality public access television.
+For everyday people and small/medium businesses, the only way to broadcast live was to use low-quality public access television.
 The costs and technical overhead were just too large.

 The digital broadcast revolution

 Lately, smartphones have driven much of this revolution.
 First, they’ve led to improved user interfaces.
-Now, apps have to be simple enough that your grandmother can use them.
+Today, apps must be simple enough that even the eldest generation can use them.
 This has led to standardization, clean aesthetics, and a push to eliminate technical jargon in favor of plain language.

 Second, smartphones have led to a massive increase in camera quality.
-These days, almost everyone carries a camera in their pocket capable of creating great-looking high-definition video footage.
+These days, almost everyone carries a camera in their pocket that create great-looking high-definition video footage.
 Some have even higher resolutions.
 Features like higher frame rates, 4K video, and improved low-light quality are becoming commonplace.

 This change doesn’t directly affect more professional camera users.
 However, the “push from beneath” has led to a revolution in professional video as well.
 Costs are falling and features are building up.
 Often, cheap smartphones introduce new features before professional camera manufacturers.
 This allows a laboratory of millions of users to test and refine these technologies.
 Users can then retool such technologies, and later include them in pro-grade equipment.
 As a result, more demanding pro users reap the benefits of a more stable, capable platform.

-The final element in the digital broadcast revolution is bandwidth.
+The final element in the digital broadcast revolution relates to bandwidth.
 Internet speeds are faster than ever before.
 The average internet user in the United States has a downstream bandwidth index that’s more than 20 times faster than a DSL connection.
 This average has more than tripled since 2011.
 Likewise, the world’s total internet users surpassed 4 billion in 2018.
 This means that well over 50% of total world popular is now online.